Jonxslays/Yami/master/_sources/message-commands.rst.txt

       helpful for allowing you to align the arguments of your subcommands.

-    - By default Yami disables the parent commands callback for any is disabled.
-This can be set using the ``invoke_with`` kwarg in the :obj:`yami.command`, :obj:`yami.Bot.command`, and :obj:`yami.MessageCommand.subcommand` decorators.
+    - Yami disables the callback for all parent commands by default.
+      This can be set using the ``invoke_with`` kwarg in the :obj:`yami.command`, :obj:`yami.Bot.command`, and
+      :obj:`yami.MessageCommand.subcommand` decorators.

     - Varying number and type for arguments in the command callbacks